hamzaaslam2121/InfinityChem/README.md

 Please do have experiment and have fun with these.

-Unfortunately, InfinityChem as of right now is unstable, however please do try it out and let me know of any suggestions with regards to anything (balancing or new items/blocks).
+Please do try it out and let me know of any suggestions with regards to anything (balancing or new items/blocks).
 Some textures appear to not work, and some have simply not been made as of yet.
 I am very amature at graphic design with practically 0 experience and which way to go about this.
 If you have any tips, be sure to send them my way!

  *Current roadmap* : JEI integration, power generation (Forge Energy FE generation via generator using given metal ores and water), better ore generation.